Andy53/PSHeaders/README.md

 If on OSX or Linux first install Powershell full instructions can be found [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7) however it is included in most good pacakge managers.

+Then use `pwsh PSHeaders.ps1 -Help` to see the help menu below along with a nice bit of ASCII art.

 ## Usage
     -Help        - Display this message.
     -Url         - Specifies the URL to use